postgrespro/postgres_cluster/doc/administration.md

 ### Docker

-Directory contrib/mmts also includes docker-compose.yml that is capable of building multi-master and starting 3 node cluster.
+The contrib/mmts directory also includes docker-compose.yml that is capable of building `multimaster` and starting a three-node cluster.

 First of all we need to build PGPro EE docker image (We will remove this step when we'll merge _MULTIMASTER branch and start building packages).
-In the repo root run:
+In the repo root, run:
 ```
 docker build -t pgproent
 ```

-Then following command will start cluster of 3 docker nodes listening on port 15432, 15433 and 15434 (edit docker-compose.yml to change start params):
+Then following command will start a cluster of 3 docker nodes listening on ports 15432, 15433 and 15434 (edit docker-compose.yml to change start params):
 ```
 cd contrib/mmts
 docker-compose up